annkvth/adventofcode2023/README.md

 ## Day 3:
 part 1: find position of numbers, check those for symbols in prev/current/next line --> python lists of chars

+part 2: find star symbols, check for touching digits, convert those to full numbers and count (using set to keep numbers unique when more than one digit touches)

 ## Day 4: